 Bake the cake in a 12 cup Bundt or tube pan.
 The batter may not bake up properly in a round or loaf shaped pan.
 It is a very wet batter and might not have enough structure without the opening in the middle of the pan.

 Not only does Olive Oil Cake keep well at room temperature, it actually gets better the first day or two after it’s baked.
 This cake is so moist it doesn’t need anything but sprinkle of sugar for a pretty finish.
 Of course you could plate it with some fresh berries for a fancier presentation.
-The sugar will absorb the oils in the zest so you'll get more flavor from the zest.

 You might also like: